 Hot Toys – Sideshow General Comparison Chart

 Hot Toys and Sideshow have produced many of the same characters with different variations.
-So, for this reason it is hard to give a clear comparison between the two.
+So, for this reason it is hard to compare the two clearly.
 See below for a general comparison chart, where you can see that some figures maybe die cast, larger in scale, have more bendable and possible joints, or be of a limited edition run or of a premium format of some form.

 |Hot Toys||Side Show|